ThemeMountain/docs/source/_kant/integrations/other-esps.blade.md

 ---
 title: Other ESPs
-description: Using other Email Service Providers with Sartre Email
+description: Using other Email Service Providers with Kant Email
 tags: campaign monitor, esp, integration
 page_order: 30
 navigation: